liferay/liferay-central-test-2/modules/sdk/gradle-plugins-css-builder/README.markdown

 # CSS Builder Gradle Plugin

-The CSS Builder Gradle plugin allows you to run the Liferay CSS Builder tool in order to compile the [Sass](http://sass-lang.com/) files in the project.
+The CSS Builder Gradle plugin allows you to run the Liferay CSS Builder tool in order to compile [Sass](http://sass-lang.com/) files in your project.

 ## Usage